Readit News logoReadit News

 waterheater commented on Deactivating Facebook for just a few weeks reduces belief in fake news english.elpais.com/techno... · Posted by u/belter

-jarjoura · a year ago
+jarjoura · 2 years ago

 I actually think hiding behind “journalism” gives you more freedom to say what you want.
 In theory, you couldn’t blatantly make stuff up, because you risk getting sued.
 However, if the last decade has taught me anything, even then, the burden of proof is on the victim.